MaxCoppa/Object-Verification/dataset_annotation_preparation/README.md

 # Dataset Annotation Preparation

-This submodule provides tools to preprocess raw annotations into a structured format suitable for **object verification with Siamese networks**.
+This module provides tools to preprocess raw annotations into a structured format suitable for **object verification with Siamese networks**.
 It converts raw image/object metadata into paired or triplet datasets that can be directly used for training, validation, and evaluation.

 ---